ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 * Competence Culture
 * Cultivation Culture

-Of course, there are more than four organizational cultures and in reality probably no organization is identical with another, but with the Core Culture Model we can reduce reality to some important characteristics which play a role in this context.
+Of course, there are more than four organizational cultures and in reality probably no organization is identical with another, but with the Core Culture Model reality can be reduced to some important characteristics which play a role in this context.

 Any of the four cultures has specific ways to handle authority, power, leadership, decision making, performance measurement and relations with partners and customers.
 To understand what that means, let´s go more into detail for each of the core cultures.